Skew Mean Curvature Flow: Estimate of the Second Fundamental Form

 \subsection{Compactness results for surfaces}

-Next, we restrict ourselves to the case of codimension two surfaces in $\Real^4$, i.e. the case $n=m=2$.
-We first show that in this case, the opposite of Lemma~\ref{compare-I} is also correct.
-Namely, if in addition $|D^2u|$ is bounded, then the Sobolev norms of $\vec{A}$ and $D^2 u$ are equivalent.
+Now we restrict ourselves to the case of codimension two surfaces in $\Real^4$, i.e. the case $n=m=2$.
+We first show that in this case, the inverse of Lemma~\ref{compare-I} is also correct.
+Namely, if in addition $|D^2u|$ is bounded, then the Sobolev norms of $\textbf{A}$ and $D^2 u$ are equivalent.

 \begin{lemma} Let $r>0, \al>0, \beta>0$ be positive numbers.
 Suppose $\Si$ is a smooth graph represented by $u:D_{r}\subset \Real^2\to\Real^m$ with $|Du|\leq\al$ and $|D^2u|\leq \beta$, then for any $k\ge 0$,